Rajlaxmisingh/scaler/README.md

 ### 🤔 Assumptions

--There are only 5 cabs with different pricing
+- There are only 5 cabs with different pricing
 - There are predefined locations with predefined routes
 - Frontend developed as a Single Page Application (SPA). 🌐

   ### Functions
-  -Book Cab and Find the shortest time required to reach the destination
+  - Book Cab and Find the shortest time required to reach the destination
     ![image](https://github.com/Rajlaxmisingh/scaler/assets/96018289/93376ead-0751-4f41-a22e-185da78d8328)
   - The above route is preprogrammed in the system with edges telling us the minimum time to reach from node to node .
 We have used dijkstra algorithm to find the shortest time and the price according to the
     cabType selected